RedPointGlobal/redpoint-rpi/docs/migration.md

 secretsManagement:
   provider: kubernetes
   kubernetes:
-    autoCreateSecrets: false
     secretName: my-existing-rpi-secret
 ```

 The chart references your secret by name without creating or modifying it.
-You are responsible for ensuring it contains the required keys.
-Use the [Helm Assistant Web UI](https://rpi-helm-assistant.redpointcdp.com) **Reference** tab for the full list of secret keys.
+You are responsible for creating it before deploying.
+Use the CLI (`rpihelmcli secrets -f overrides.yaml`) to generate the secret, or create it manually.
+See the [Helm Assistant Web UI](https://rpi-helm-assistant.redpointcdp.com) **Reference** tab for the full list of secret keys.

 </details>